What are the Different Legends, Icons, and Points of Interest Explained in Google Maps?

 Icons vs Map Markers

-In the example below the POI icons surround the address that was searched.
+In the example below the POI icons surround the location that was searched.
 The address searched has a big red marker.
 As you zoom out on the map you can see more places of interest.
 If you don’t see your business as a point of interest icon search for an address near your business.
 Google maps will not display a red map marker on top of a point of interest icon.

 Google Maps Legend and Icon Definitions